rhajizada/dotfiles/README.md

 # dotfiles

-Collection of configuration files for my development environment, plus Makefile that bootstraps everything with a single command. including:
+Collection of configuration files for my development environment, plus Makefile that bootstraps everything with a single command.

 ## Configurations